lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 Extract Diverse Video Frames
 -----------------------------

-Lots of data we use to train computer vision models is collected using video cameras.
-Since we don't work with video files directly due to various reasons (performance, usability) we extract the individual frames first.
+The following example is a showcase how the lightly docker solution can be used to extract frames from a video based on their uniqueness rather than based on timestamps.

 Using ffmpeg
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using tools such as ffmpeg this can be done using a simple one-liner like this:
+Using tools such as ffmpeg we can extract frames from a video using a simple one-liner like this:

 .. code-block:: console